discretize/discretize-guides/guides/new-player-guide/index.md

 Players use several tools/add-ons to analyze gameplay more efficiently.
 Here is a list of common tools:

-1. [arc dps](https://www.deltaconnected.com/arcdps/): DPS meter.
+1. [arcdps](https://www.deltaconnected.com/arcdps/): DPS meter.
 Almost everybody uses it, no one has gotten banned for using it.
 2. [log manager](https://gw2scratch.com/tools/manager): helps you organize your logs, which can be optionally recorded by arc DPS.
 3. [gw2wingman](https://gw2wingman.nevermindcreations.de/home): compare your performance against the averages of the community
 4. [Fractal farming](https://fast.farming-community.eu/instances/fractals) by [fast]: find out which fractals are best to farm; which daily fractals reward the most